mobile-directing-system/mds-server/docs/sites/groups.rst

 These groups can be used in the adress book.

 A valid group must have an non-empty title.
+If a group is assigned to an operation, all group members must also be member of the operation.

 Create group
 ============